Are you skeptically gazing at grandma’s old dishware and wondering if they contain lead? If so, you’re in the right place.

 While the tips mentioned above are a great starting point, the only way to determine if a dish contains lead is to test it.
 There are several testing options – the two most common are:

-1. Testing the pottery surface with an at-home lead test kit.
+- Testing the dish with an at-home lead test kit.

-2. Send the dish to a laboratory (the best way to test for lead leaching).
+- Send the dish to a laboratory (the most accurate option).

 Lead test kits allow anyone to test for lead in ceramics right at home.
 These inexpensive, chemically-treated swabs work similarly to home pregnancy tests (hence my cheesy graphic above).
 The instructions are super simple.